ozqf/exercise90/README.md

     * Done 2018/3/24 *Confine Cursor  - Mouse cursor is not confined to the game window*
     * Done 2018/3/24 *Hide cursor -  cursor is currently always shown.
 Require a game state switch to allow the cursor to be toggled on/off* for UI stuff.
-* **Input binding is Engine-side** - Engine should pass input events to game and let game handle it to make input more modable/less platform specific.
+* Done 2018/5 *Input binding is Engine-side* - Engine should pass input events to game and let game handle it to make input more modable/less platform specific.
     See command buffer stuff.
 * Done 2018/3/15 *Test File Loading*
 * Done 2018/3/14 *Alloc memory for game*